 The De Minimus Doctrine dictates the law can’t worry about “trifling” things such as a minute or two here and there of work not paid for.
 But these unpaid minutes can add up and result in penalties through the courts.

 A specific example is Troester v.
 Starbucks, where an employee was required to clock out before closing the store.
 The procedure for closing the store would take varying amounts of time as Troester would send sales and inventory reports, and profit and loss statements, activate the store alarm, bring in patio furniture left outside, escort employees to their vehicles, and more.

 The California Supreme Court ruled in Troester’s favor that the De Minimus Doctrine did not apply and that Starbucks had violated California and Federal laws.

 To avoid risking non-compliance for your payroll, the best practice is to eliminate timesheet rounding altogether.
 But, how can you eliminate timesheet rounding and still pay your employees accurately?

 The answer is: Automated time tracking.
 There are multiple benefits to using a time-tracking software and eliminating timesheet rounding is only one of them.

-A time clock for construction sites that provides employees with the option to clock in and out from their mobile devices and computers makes time tracking easier for them.
-They can view their timesheets any time, so they are clear about what to expect on their next paycheck, and they can rest assured knowing they will be paid the right amount for exactly the hours they worked.
+A time-tracking solution that provides employees with the option to clock in and out from their mobile devices and computers makes time tracking easier for them.
+They can view their timesheets at any time, so they are clear about what to expect on their next paycheck, and they can rest assured knowing they will be paid the right amount for exactly the hours they worked.

 When your payroll administrators don’t have to spend hours combing through timesheets and time records, they’re able to focus on other projects.
 This will increase their productivity, too.